Interior LightingIlluminance Levels

 A high level of illuminance in the space can give the impression of large volume.
 To focus on the variety of internal design elements and to attract attention to specific spots in the space, the lighting systems shall include different illuminance levels or lighting styles.
 This approach is frequently used to isolate reception areas, stairs, exits, and waiting areas in the space.
 If the lighting system includes linear ceiling fixtures, the effect will be the dimension enhancement in the direction of the lighting system as shown in the following drawing.

 We can get the impression of a high ceiling by good illumination of the ceiling or the

 upper parts of the walls.
-Using the light or the light fixtures itself we can easily focus
+Using the light or the light fixtures itself, we can easily focus

 attention on the routine elements in the interior design or make the opposite effect.

 Light has an effect on the physical nature of the structure.
 Poor illumination of columns with a well-lighted ceiling deck will focus attention on the nature of the heavy columns (holder) and the lightweight deck.
-By applying the opposite lighting arrangements a special artistic effects is generated from the impression of the distortion of the physical nature.
+By applying the opposite lighting arrangements, a special artistic effect is generated from the impression of the distortion of the physical nature.
 Similar distortion results when illuminating the area between two components of the interior elements.
 Lighting the area between the column and the ceiling deck gives an impression that they are disconnected.

 Lighting systems are used frequently to indicate the directions of the movement in the space.
 This lighting guide can be achieved easily by increasing the illuminance level in the area where people are expected to move.
-These areas include stairs, entrances, and most importantly the hallways.
+These areas include stairs, entrances, and most importantly, the hallways.